Uniqueness of quasi-Einstein metrics on 3-dimensional homogeneous manifolds: Introduction

+It should be emphasized that, classically, the study of quasi-Einstein metric is considered when $X$ is a gradient of a smooth function $f$ on $M^n,$ which will be the case considered in this work.
+Therefore, when quoting the quasi-Einstein metrics we will be referring to the gradient case.
+However, we shall here obtain some examples of non gradient quasi-Einstein metrics.

-From now on, we shall consider $(M^3,g)$ a simply connected homogeneous Riemannian manifold.
-We recall that the classification of these manifolds is already well-known according to their isometry group $Iso(M^{3},g)$, whose dimension can be $3$, $4$ or $6$, detaching that $6$-dimensional are space forms, which are Einstein.
+From now on, we consider $M^3$ a simply connected homogeneous manifold.
+Based in the eight model geometries for 3-dimensional manifolds identified by Thurston (cf. Chapter 3, section 8 in \cite{thurston}, see also Theorem 5.1 in \cite{peter}) we may classify $M^3$ according to its isometry group $Iso(M^{3}),$ whose dimension can be $3$, $4$ or $6$, detaching that $6$-dimensional are space forms $\Bbb{R}^3,$ $\Bbb{H}^3$ and $\Bbb{S}^3,$ which are Einstein.
 But Einstein structures are well known in dimension $3,$ see e.g. \cite{besse}.
-So, it remains to describe $m$-quasi-Einstein metrics on simply connected homogeneous spaces with isometry group of dimension $3$ and $4$.
-When this dimension is $3$ they have the geometry of the Lie group $Sol^{3}.$ Concerning to this manifold we have the next result.
+So, it remains to describe quasi-Einstein metrics on simply connected homogeneous spaces with isometry group of dimension $3$ and $4$.

+When its isometry group has dimension $3$ the manifold possesses a geometric structure modeled on Lie group $Sol^{3},$ for more details see Theorem 5.2 of \cite{peter}.
+More exactly, the space $Sol^{3}$ can be viewed as $\Bbb{R}^{3}$ endowed with the metric where $(x,y,t)$ are canonical coordinates on $\Bbb{R}^{3}.$ It is important to observe that $Sol^{3}$ has a Lie group structure with respect to which the above metric is left-invariant.
+For more details about the geometry of $Sol^{3}$ we recommend Section 2 in \cite{daniel}.
+Concerning to this manifold we have the next result.